 This prospectus is part of a registration statement we filed with the Securities and Exchange Commission, or the "SEC" or the "Commission."
 In making your investment decision, you should rely only on the information contained in or incorporated by reference into this prospectus and any prospectus supplement.
-We have not authorized anyone to provide you with any other information.
+Neither we nor any of the selling unitholders have authorized anyone to provide you with any other information.
 If you receive any unauthorized information, you must not rely on it.
 Our business, financial condition, results of operations and prospects may have changed since those dates.